Edoardo Prettner Cippico: 1948 scandal

 The events were secret until a brief mention in the Vatican newspaper L'Osservatore Romano the morning before Cippico's escape, intended to pre-empt the story being broken by hostile leftwing media, which soon dubbed Cippico "Monsignor Cagliostro" and suggested he was a scapegoat to hide deeper corruption.
 L'Unità devoted its whole front page of 6 March to the affair.
 Rightwingers responded by treating Cippico as a bad apple, accusing him of spying for communist Yugoslavia, and reviving allegations that Communists had stolen Mussolini's cache of gold (the Oro di Dongo) after his death in 1945.
 By the time of the April election it was clear that "the wilder [conspiracy] theories were unfounded" and most voters viewed the story with amusement rather than anger.
 Primo Mazzolari's diary, published in 2016, gives a dispassionate contemporary account of the case.

 On 7 March, Cippico was charged with fraud and forgery amounting to about 1 billion lira (US$1.7 million).
 He was arrested on 9 March 1948 in the Parioli house of a former Fascist general, and remanded in Regina Coeli prison until March 1950.
-Finally tried in November 1952, he was found guity on 11 counts in December and sentenced to nine years' imprisonment and a fine of 250,000 liras.
+Finally tried in November 1952, he was found guilty on 11 counts in December and sentenced to nine years' imprisonment and a fine of 250,000 liras.
 He was acquitted on 4 counts, including the jewellery theft, and his four co-accused were acquitted on all counts, except for one fined 20,000 liras.
 His actual sentence amounted to four years, with two years already on remand and three years remitted.
 This was reduced to five years.
 In 1953 the Italian Communist press responded to reports that Catholic clergy imprisoned in Eastern Europe were religious victims of trumped-up charges by calling them "Cippicos" justly punished for ordinary crimes.
 In 1954 Cippico lodged an appeal, and in 1956 the Court of Cassation overturned his conviction as unsafe given the postwar confusion during which the alleged crimes took place.
 Cippico published pamphlets giving his version of the affair in 1950 and 1954.
 He claimed to have been an unknowing go-between in the IOR transactions and that he had left the Tower of the Winds to celebrate his mother's name day.